Responsible lending and risk management

 SEB has taken a position on three specific sustainability issues – climate change, child labour and access to fresh water – and established policies for six industry sectors – arms and defence, forestry, fossil fuels, mining and metals, renewable energy and shipping.

 The purpose of these statements and policies is to establish a common framework for a pro-active and future-oriented dialogue on key issues with our clients, as well as for internal guidance.
-The sector policies and position statements are included in the regular business review as well as in the annual credit review for large and medium-sized corporates since 2011.
-Read more about the policies here.
+The policies are reviewed regularly.